best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 For example, the program that reads your Python or R analysis code and runs it.
 A non-interactive interpreter runs code in order, which is important for reproducibility.

-Interactive interpreters allow you to run individual lines of code, which means that code can be run out of order.
+Interactive interpreters allow you to run individual lines of code, which means that you can run code  out of order.
 Notebooks use interactive interpreters.
 These are not suitable for running analysis pipelines, because they do not ensure that the code is run reproducibly.